Examining the consumption of radical content on YouTube

 The dashboard’s data will automatically update every month, allowing people to explore and find new things that cannot be determined from static publications.
 We invite anyone interested in these topics of media and politics to interact with the data and form their own conclusions.

-This dashboard was build by: Baird Howland, Duncan J. Watts, David M. Rothschild, Yuxuan Zhang, Felippe Rodrigues, and Delphine Gardiner
+This dashboard was built by: Baird Howland, Duncan J. Watts, David M. Rothschild, Yuxuan Zhang, Felippe Rodrigues, and Delphine Gardiner

 AUTHORS